 One of the bedrock principles underlying the development of the guidelines was that like offenses/ offenders should be sentenced alike and different offenses/offenders should be sentenced differently.
 The grid was designed with typical conduct for the offenses in mind and the ranges are quite broad, preserving the judge's discretion to take into account factors other than the offense of conviction and the criminal history of the offender in a guideline compliant sentence.
 The Commission, therefore, anticipates that most offenders will be sentenced "within the box."
 However, there are extraordinary cases where such a sentence would not serve the ends of justice.
 Consequently, the Commission developed a non-exclusive list of aggravating and mitigating factors to permit sentencing outside of the grid options or ranges.
 If the judge finds one of the enumerated factors to be substantial and compelling, the judge is not bound by the grid options and ranges.
-Similarly, the judge may use the "catchall" departure (Aggravating Factor #11; Mitigating Factor #10) if the judge finds another substantial and compelling reason, comparable in gravity to the enumerated factors, that aggravates/mitigates substantially the seriousness of the offense or the defendant's culpability.
+Similarly, the judge finds another substantial and compelling reason, comparable in gravity to the enumerated factors, that aggravates/mitigates substantially the seriousness of the offense or the defendant's culpability.
 Under such circumstances, the judge is not bound by the grid options and ranges.
 Any legal sentence may be imposed.